 Roof leaks often lead to water-damaged ceilings, which further lead to mould and mildew.
 And they also happen in humid climates or poorly insulated homes.
 Mould and mildew can weaken the ceiling structure and lead to sagging.
 It’s essential to have the ceiling tested and treated by a professional if mould or mildew is suspected.

 Buildings can shift and move due to changes in temperature.
-As the foundation or frame expands and contracts, materials like plasterboard and ceiling cornices can also move.
-These tiny movements can cause the ceiling to warp, stretch, crack, and eventually sag.
-It’s crucial to have your building inspected by an expert to find any hidden weak spots and fix existing issues.
+As the foundation or frame expands and contracts, materials like plasterboard and ceiling cornices also move.
+These small shifts are common sagging ceiling causes, leading to warping, stretching, cracking, and eventually sagging of the ceiling.
+It’s important to have your building inspected by an expert to identify hidden weak spots and fix existing issues promptly.

 5. Inadequate Support